 Induction of Labour

 The induction of labour is a procedure that is used to jump-start the labour process with the aim of delivering the baby vaginally.
-Letting nature take its course may be best, but some patients may need some help to start things along.
+Letting nature take its course may be appropriate, but some patients may need some help to start things along.

 What are the Reasons for an Induction of Labour?